-- Category 1: Document that the grantee is ready to commit to a 6-month planning phase followed by an implementation phase that adheres to the requirements of this solicitation, including NADCP's best practice standards and the Ten Key Components of Veterans Treatment Courts found at: https://justiceforvets.org/resource/ten-key-components-of-veterans-treatment-courts/. - Category 2: Document that the grantee has an operational evidence-based veterans treatment court program consistent with the requirements of this solicitation, including NADCP best practice standards and consistent with the Ten Key Components of Veterans Treatment Courts found at: https://justiceforvets.org/resource/ten-key-components-of-veterans-treatment-courts/. - Category 3: Document that the grantee has enhanced and/or expanded the state's capacity to coordinate activities and expand services that support the needs of VTCs in the state, consistent with the requirements of this solicitation, including NADCP's best practice standards and the Ten Key Components of Veterans Treatment Courts found at: https://justiceforvets.org/resource/ten-key-components-of-veterans-treatment-courts/.
+- Category 1: Document that the grantee has planned and implemented a new ADC program that adheres to the requirements of this solicitation, including the NADCP's Adult Drug Court Best Practice Standards and consistent with the 10 Key Components of Adult Drug Courts. - Category 2: Document that the grantee has enhanced and/or expanded the operations of the ADC, consistent with the requirements of this solicitation, the NADCP's Adult Drug Court Best Practice Standards, and the 10 Key Components of Adult Drug Courts. - Category 3: Document that the grantee has enhanced and/or expanded the state's capacity to coordinate activities and increase services that support the needs of ADCs in the state, consistent with the requirements of this solicitation, the NADCP's Adult Drug Court Best Practice Standards, and the 10 key components of Adult Drug Courts.

-The Goal, Objectives, and Deliverables are directly related to the performance measures that show the completed work's results.
+The Goals, Objectives, and Deliverables are directly related to the performance measures that show the completed work's results, as discussed in the Application and Submission Information section.